Jul. 19, 2017

 Pro tip: Having an extra nursing bra in your rotation can come in handy, especially in case of leaks or spit-up, and when one bra is in the wash.

 How do you choose the right size nursing bra?

 We recommend ordering at least one cup and band size larger than your pre-pregnancy bra.
-For more help on ordering your size in a nursing bra, visit What size should I order in a Nursing Bra?
+For more help on finding your size, check out our Help Center.